open-neuromorphic/snn-book/sections/3_hardware.md

 (section:deployment)=
 # Deploying SNNs to Neuromorphic Hardware

-This chapter details the process of deploying Spiking Neural Networks onto specialized neuromorphic hardware.
+This topic details the process of deploying Spiking Neural Networks onto specialized neuromorphic hardware.
 It moves from the motivating principles and core hardware design trade-offs to the practical compilation toolchain and platform-specific implementations.
-The content is structured to provide a working knowledge for machine learning engineers familiar with standard deep learning frameworks.

-The chapter is organized as follows:
+The topic is organized as follows:

-1. Motivation and Performance Metrics: This section establishes the context for neuromorphic computing.
+1. Motivation and Performance Metrics: This chapter talks about system level benchamrks and figures of merit of neuromorphic computing systems.
 It contrasts the event-driven paradigm with synchronous processing in GPUs, focusing on key performance indicators relevant to SNNs:
     - Beyond energy consumption per synaptic operation.
     - Inference latency and real-time processing capabilities.
     - Trade-offs in computational precision and bandwidth, drawing from application examples like sensor-edge control systems.